dumlutimuralp/antrea-packet-walks/part_b/README.md

-# 4. SCENARIO 1 - Phase 1 - Frontend Pod to Service
+# 4. SCENARIO 1 - Phase 1 - Frontend to Service

 The flow that will be explained in this section is shown below.